Error analysis of the Strang splitting for the 3D semilinear wave equation with finite-energy data: Nonlinear wave equation

-\begin{Remark} a) The local wellposedness theory is slightly different in the case of the critical power $\alpha=5$.
+b) The local wellposedness theory is slightly different in the case of the critical power $\alpha=5$.
 More precisely, the a-priori existence time $b>0$ then not only depends on the $H^1 \times L^2$ norm of the initial data $(u^0,v^0)$, but also on the initial data itself.

-b) If $\alpha \in \{3,5\}$ and $\mu=1$, one can exploit the energy conservation law to show that solutions to \eqref{NLW2} are in fact global in time.
+c) If $\alpha \in \{3,5\}$ and $\mu=1$, one can exploit the energy conservation law to show that solutions to \eqref{NLW2} are in fact global in time.
 This does not work if $\mu =-1$ or $\alpha$ is even, since in those cases the energy might become negative and does not control the $H^1 \times L^2$ norm.
 However, in this work we will not address questions of long-time behavior. \end{Remark}

 From now on we will always assume the existence of a solution on a fixed interval $[0,T]$.